In this article:

 How Can Student Loan Forbearance Impact Your Credit?

 Federal student loans that were in good standing and put into forbearance because of the CARES Act (and subsequent extensions) should be reported to the credit bureaus as though the suspended payments are on-time payments.
-These "on-time payments" on your eligible federal student loans could help your credit scores.

 However, student loan debt can impact your creditworthiness in other ways.
 For instance, if you apply for a mortgage or other type of loan, the creditor may consider your outstanding loan amount when reviewing your application.